City of Ontario solid-waste trucks fill up on compressed natural gas (CNG) each night at the city’s on-site fuel station.

 A city shares its track record on CNG vehicles

 The City of Ontario is a growing community of more than 170,000 people in nearly 50 square miles of San Bernardino County.
 The city’s Equipment Services Department maintains and repairs approximately 925 motor vehicles and equipment used in providing city services such as police, fire, solid-waste collection, park and street maintenance, and utilities.
 Within this fleet are 60 vehicles that run on compressed natural gas (CNG).
-These include 75% of the solid-waste trucks plus assorted pickups and medium-duty trucks that are used five days a week in the normal course of city operations.
+These include 75 percent of the solid-waste trucks plus assorted pickups and medium-duty trucks that are used five days a week in the normal course of city operations.

 “Still the best choice”